Loara/Meucci/README.md

 Meucci programming language is a new programming language based on the concept of "module" as a container of methods and data that have the same role inside the final program.

+This compile currently works only on Linux platforms.

 ##Manual errata
 Differently from what has been sain in the manual, you can't (still) compile sources with `mecc`, but you use instead `java -jar Meucci.jar option_number sources...`